r-d-kmd/gradle-helm-chart-publisher/README.md

 ## Requirements

-Plugin requires helm client to be installed.
+Plugin requires helm client in version 2.x or 3.x to be installed.

 ## Workflow